ufo2011/NXP-MCUBootUtility/README-en.md

 　　Compared with single-engine BEE encryption, dual-engine BEE encryption doubles the difficulty from the perspective of cracking.
 After all, two different keys can be enabled to jointly protect the image from being illegally obtained.

 ### 4 Advanced Usage
 　　The nxpSecBoot is set to work in the Entry Mode by default.
 You can set it to Master Mode through the function menu bar Tools->Option.
-Some advanced functions are opened in the Master mode, which is suitable for users who are very familiar with the NXP MCU chip and the Boot ROM.
+Some advanced functions are opened in the Master Mode, which is suitable for users who are very familiar with the NXP MCU chip and the Boot ROM.

 ![nxpSecBoot_setToolRunMode](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_setToolRunMode.PNG)

 #### 4.1 Step-by-step connection
-　　In the Master mode, you can uncheck the One Step option, so you can connect to the target device step by step.
+　　In the Master Mode, you can uncheck the One Step option, so you can connect to the target device step by step.
 The main meaning of the single-step connection is that you can connect to the Flashloader to implement the eFuse operation without configuring the Boot Device.

 ![nxpSecBoot_nonOneStepConnection](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_nonOneStepConnection.png)

 #### 4.2 Dedicated eFuse Programmer
-　　When nxpSecBoot is in Master mode, you can see that all eFuse areas are open.
+　　When nxpSecBoot is in Master Mode, you can see that all eFuse areas are open.
 You can burn the specified eFuse area at will.
 The eFuse operation is a bit-by-bit.
 It can only be written as 1 and when it has been burned to 1 and it cannot be changed.
 Therefore, the operation of eFuse requires special care.

 ![nxpSecBoot_fuseUnderMasterMode](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_fuseUnderMasterMode.PNG)

-　　In the previous chapter, the secure boot process, we will burn SRKH (0x580 - 0x5f0), SW_GP2 (0x690 - 0x6c0), GP4 (0x8c0 - 0x8f0), these areas can not be changed once burned, even we want these areas can't only be changed, it can't be read back.
+　　In the previous chapter, the secure boot process, we will burn SRKH (0x580 - 0x5f0), SW_GP2 (0x690 - 0x6c0), GP4 (0x8c0 - 0x8f0), these areas can not be changed once burned, even we want these areas can't only be changed, it can not be read back.

 ![nxpSecBoot_fuseLockerBits](http://henjay724.com/image/cnblogs/nxpSecBoot_fuseLockerBits.PNG)

 　　From the above figure, eFuse 0x400 is the Locker of each Fuse function area.
 We can lock the SW_GP2, and GP4 areas by burning eFuse 0x400.
 So how do you burn it?
 In fact, it is very simple, fill in the value you want to burn directly in each eFuse box, click the [Burn] button.

 #### 4.3 Universal Flash Programmer
-　　In the Master mode, you can click the [Read], [Erase], [Write] button to implement any read and write operations of the configured Flash, so that the nxpSecBoot tool can be used as a general-purpose Flash programmer.
+　　In the Master Mode, you can click the [Read], [Erase], [Write] button to implement any read and write operations of the configured Flash, so that the nxpSecBoot tool can be used as a general-purpose Flash programmer.

 ![nxpSecBoot_flashProgrammer](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_flashProgrammer_e.png)